gleam-lang/website/cheatsheets/gleam-for-go-users.md

 ```

 A difference between Go's and Gleam's anonymous functions is that in Go they
-create a new local scope, in Gleam they close over the local scope, aka create
+create a new local scope but inherit the surrounding scope, in Gleam they close
-a copy and inherit all variables in the scope.
-This means that in Gleam you can
+over the local scope, aka create a copy and inherit all variables in the scope.
-shadow local variables within anonymous functions but you cannot influence the
+This means that in Gleam you can shadow local variables within anonymous functions
-variable bindings in the outer scope.
-This is different for Go's arrow
+but you cannot influence the variable bindings in the outer scope.
+In Go you can
-functions where they inherit the scope like Gleam does.
+actually change the values in the outer scope, even if that scope has been returned.

 The only difference between module functions and anonymous functions in Gleam
 is that module functions heads may also feature argument labels, like so: